Birch Copse Primary School

 - 4.1: What support is available to promote the emotional and social development of children with SEND?

 We have an experienced Emotional Literacy Support Assistants (ELSA) who work with children on a 1:1 basis covering a wide range of needs from developing children’s self-esteem to working on strategies for anger management.
 We also run a School Inclusion programme in Key Stage 2 for 8 weeks twice a year to offer support to potentially vulnerable children.
-We have an HLTA who is trained to run Social Skills groups to support children in areas such as developing friendships, managing conflict and promoting self-esteem.
-She is also able to work on a 1:1 basis if a child needs further support with emotional needs.
+We have two HLTAs who are trained to run Social Skills groups to support children in areas such as developing friendships, managing conflict and promoting self-esteem.
+They are also able to work on a 1:1 basis if a child needs further support with emotional needs.
 As a school we have a staff who are committed to supporting children emotionally and socially as well as academically and this is a core element of our ethos.
 In addition, we have facilitated a SIBs group run by the Young Carers group to support siblings of children in school with SEND.

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 We have a clear behaviour system that all children are aware of.
 If a child continues to find it difficult to conform to the expected behaviour, we can write a SAP focusing on behaviour targets in collaboration with parents and class teacher.
 This is shared with the child and reviewed at least termly.
-We can also seek advice from the Therapeutic Thinking Support Team (TTST) who work within the Educational Psychology team.
+We can also seek advice from the Therapeutic Thinking Support Team (previously known as Behaviour Intervention Team) who work within the Educational Psychology team.
+They work with school to develop and write a personalised Therapeutic Plan which outlines desirable pro-social behaviours and strategies to help the child achieve them.

 - 4.3: What medical support is available in the school for children with SEND?

-In the past we have given specific medical support to children with diabetes and epilepsy.
-Named staff were trained in the administration of medication and the protocols to follow by specialist nurses.
-We have a register of medical needs which is regularly updated and circulated by one of our LSAs.
+We have experience of giving specific medical support to children with diabetes.
+Named staff have been trained in reading levels on the monitor and in responding appropriately to the levels following guidance set out by the specialist nurse.
+We have a register of medical needs which is regularly updated and circulated by the SENCo supported by one of the LSAs.
 If a child has a condition which requires a specific protocol to follow we would write a care plan.
-We currently have a child with an epilepsy care plan in place.
+We are in the process of updating our allergy information and of writing care plans for children with allergies where required.

 - 4.4: How does the school manage the administration of medicines?

-Both the office and classroom hold medication such as inhalers in a locked cupboard.
+Both the office and classroom hold medication such as inhalers and other prescribed medicines in a locked cupboard.
 Parents are required to fill out a form detailing dosage and storage instructions for medication.
 All medication is administered by an adult.

 - 4.5: How does the school provide help with personal care where this is needed, eg. help with toileting, eating etc?